adgellida/ubuntupackages/ReadMe.md

 1.Go to your selected script folder.
 1.1."script 1" if you want to install some basic packages.
 1.2."script 2" if you want to check more extra packages.
+1.2."script 3" if you want to check the test packages.

 2.Execute "installsources".